Alex-Gar/Alex-Gar/README.md

 <!-- Your title -->
-## Hi, I'm Alexis García, a Developer 🚀 from México.
+## Hola, soy Alexis García, desarrollador back-end 🚀 de México.

 <!-- Your badges
 You can use the website to generate badges: https://shields.io/